Useful things to know about recursion

 A simple way to demonstrate this is with a recursive implementation of the sum function.

-This style of recursion definitely feels more natural to imperative programmers, but it can sometimes lead to more convoluted solutions when compared to the alternative means of returning from recursive functions below.
+This style of recursion definitely feels more natural to programmers familiar with imperative programming, but it can sometimes lead to more convoluted solutions when compared to the alternative means of returning from recursive functions below.

 It’s worth also briefly mentioning the interface to this kind of recursion can be improved by following the helper function pattern (see 5.1 Recursive helper function pattern section).